 - Diversify the financial instruments available at different stages of start-up growth.

-A special attention will be given to Italian and European companies that can play a key role in African growth, while harnessing promising development opportunities.
-The event will showcase those opportunities for participating in industrial clusters, fostering financial ecosystems, supporting local professional skills development, and co-operating with high-growth African companies.
+A special attention has been given to Italian and European companies that can play a key role in African growth, while harnessing promising development opportunities.
+The event showcased those opportunities for participating in industrial clusters, fostering financial ecosystems, supporting local professional skills development, and co-operating with high-growth African companies.

-The event, organized by E4Impact Foundation, Assolombarda and Confindustria, under the patronage of OECD and MAECI, will take place on the 22th June 2017 at 9.30 am in Assolombarda Auditorium, Via Pantano, Milan (Italy).
-Il will focus on the presentation of the African Economic Outlook 2017 “Improving entrepreneurship for industrialisation in Africa” with the contribution of Italian and European companies to Entrepreneurship in Africa.
-The event will be conducted in Italian and English with simultaneous translation.
+The event, organized by E4Impact Foundation, Assolombarda and Confindustria, under the patronage of OECD and MAECI, took place on the 22th June 2017 at 9.30 am in Assolombarda Auditorium, Milan (Italy) and saw almost 400 participants.
+It focused on the presentation of the African Economic Outlook 2017 “Improving entrepreneurship for industrialisation in Africa” with the contribution of Italian and European companies to Entrepreneurship in Africa.
+During the event, E4Impact, Simest and Confindustria singed a Memorandum of Understanding to promote the presence of italian companies in Africa.